 1. Manganese (MN) and silicon (SI)

-MnS has certain plasticity at high temperature and will not cause hot embrittlement of steel.
-After processing, manganese sulfide is distributed along the rolling direction in strip shape.
+MnS inclusions have a certain plasticity at high temperatures and do not cause hot embrittlement of steel.
+After processing, manganese sulfide is distributed in strip shape along the rolling direction.

-Si: the content in steel is usually less than 0.5%.
+Silicon (Si) content in steel is usually less than 0.5%.
+It can also dissolve in the steel and form SiO inclusions.

-Mn and Si are beneficial impurities, but the inclusions MnS and SiO will reduce the fatigue strength, plasticity and toughness of steel.
+While Mn and Si are beneficial impurities, the presence of MnS and SiO inclusions can reduce the fatigue strength, plasticity, and toughness of steel.

 2. Sulfur (S) and phosphorus (P)

-S: The solubility in solid iron is very small, S and Fe can form FeS, and it is easy to form low melting point eutectic.
+S: The solubility of S in solid iron is very small.
+When S and Fe combine, they can form FeS, which makes it easy to form a low melting point eutectic.
+This can lead to thermal embrittlement and cracking.

-S and P are harmful impurities, but they can improve the machinability of steel.
+S and P are considered harmful impurities in steel.
+Nevertheless, they can improve the machinability of steel.

 3. Nitrogen (N), hydrogen (H), oxygen (O)

-N: Soluble in a-iron, steel containing supersaturated n precipitates nitrides after cold deformation – Mechanical aging or strain aging.
+N: Steel containing supersaturated n precipitates nitrides after cold deformation, through a process known as mechanical aging or strain aging.

-N can form stable nitrides with vanadium, titanium, sharp, etc., with grain refinement and precipitation strengthening.
+In addition, N can form stable nitrides with elements such as vanadium, titanium, and chromium, which can lead to grain refinement and precipitation strengthening.

-O: Silicate 2MnO · SiO2, MnO · SiO, or composite oxides MgO · Al2O3, MnO · Al2O3 are formed in steel.
+O: Steel can form silicate compounds such as 2MnO · SiO2, MnO · SiO, or composite oxides such as MgO · Al2O3, MnO · Al2O3.

 2. Classification of carbon steel